Issues affecting the single transferable vote: Proportionality

-By contrast, the New South Wales Legislative Council avoids the use of districts entirely, electing all 21 members using a single, statewide constituency and guaranteeing results that are proportional to the final allocation of preferences.
+The New South Wales Legislative Council avoids the use of districts entirely, electing 21 members (half of the Council) at a time using a single, statewide at-large constituency and guaranteeing results that are proportional to the final allocation of preferences.

 In Victoria, Australia, legislation ensures that each Legislative Council region contains almost the same number of constituents and elects the same number of legislators in each, also resulting in closely proportional results.

 The Western Australian Legislative Council is intentionally malapportioned to give half the seats to non-Perth (largely and remote) areas despite having only 35% of the WA population.
 This has benefited rural focussed parties like the WA Nationals compared to other parties such as the Greens.

-PR-STV differs from other PR systems in that it allows the voter to decide the issues that should matter for him or her.
+PR-STV differs from other PR systems in that it allows the voter to decide the issues that should matter for them.
 In most PR systems, the voter can only influence a single aspect - party representation.
-STV allows the voter to choose other criteria that can be used to create the proportionality: the voters' assessment of his or her preferences for the candidates is most importantly based on the voters' expectations of how the candidate would act and vote if elected, and that might be influenced by the character, ethnicity, age, place of residence or gender as examples.
+STV allows the voter to choose other criteria that can be used to create the proportionality: the voters' assessment of their preferences for the candidates is most importantly based on the voters' expectations of how the candidate would act and vote if elected, and that might be influenced by the character, ethnicity, age, place of residence or gender as examples.
 A perceived problem arises from the fact that voters and the political elite are often not in accord with what sort of proportionality should be achieved.
 Increased voter choice and control reduces the power and influence of the political elite to determine the political debate.